 When it comes to seasoning, use a neutral oil with a higher smoke point, such as vegetable oil, canola, coconut oil, or rice bran oil.
 “You want to add very little at a time, just a thin layer to coat,” says Leiber.
 (Check the “Ask The Experts” section below for a more detailed guide to seasoning your skillet.)

-After cleaning and seasoning, chef Wangler recommends placing the skillet upside down on a baking pan (“to keep the excess oil from spilling in the oven”) and popping it into a high-temperature oven (roughly 400 degrees) for about 30 minutes.
-Then allow the skillet to cool and wipe out any excess oil.
-“Cooking some fatty foods such as bacon or frying something will also help after the initial seasoning,” adds chef Wangler.
+After cleaning and seasoning, chef Wangler recommends placing the skillet upside down on a baking sheet (or directly on the wire rack with a baking sheet below it to catch any drips), and popping it into a high-temperature oven (400-450 degrees) for 30 minutes to an hour.
+Allow the skillet to cool and wipe out any excess oil.
+“Cooking some fatty foods such as bacon or frying something will also help after the initial seasoning,” adds Wangler.

 One thing you should never do is leave your pan soaking in water.
-You’ll lose seasoning that way, and without the protective seasoning coat, cast iron will quickly start to rust.
+This degrades seasoning, and without its protective layers your cast iron will quickly start to rust.
 Acidic foods, such as tomato sauce, can also wear down the seasoning, so if shakshuka is on your dinner menu, be sure to clean the pan immediately after use.

 Our Top Picks

 Best Overall: Lodge Seasoned 12-Inch Cast Iron Skillet